Does the New Testament tell us we don’t have to keep the «Jewish» Sabbath?

 All therefore whatsoever they bid you observe, that observe and do; but do not ye after their works: for they say, and do not.
 (Mat 23:1-3)

-Paul went before the others, him being a Pharisee by education, to teach them in several of his letters, that these laws in many ways ended up competing with the cross.
-In the end, the Jewish Christians stopped sacrificing and doing the rituals tied to the temple service.
-However, at the time of the Jerusalem council, they still partook in many of the rituals.
-These rituals seemed, because of their state, of no point, as even an unnecessary burden, to place upon heathen.
-The heathen had to focus on ridding themselves of idol practices and thinking.
-The apostles still kept them to reach their Jewish brethren, not to be saved by them, and those who traveled around to the new Christian saying they had to partake in order to be part of the congregation they considered to be wrong.
-Peter addressed this in the council argument that God sent him to the house of a converted and they got the Holy Spirit even though they were not circumcised.
-So, therefore, they concluded if God didn’t hold back His Spirit to them when they were uncircumcised it meant there was no need for pagans with a different background to start.
+Paul, being a Pharisee by education, took it upon himself to teach in several of his letters that these laws in many ways ended up competing with the cross.
+In the end, Jewish Christians stopped sacrificing and performing the rituals tied to the temple service.
+However, at the time of the Jerusalem Council, they still took part in many of those rituals.
+Given their situation, these rituals seemed pointless and even an unnecessary burden to place upon the Gentiles, who needed to focus on ridding themselves of idol practices and thinking.
+The apostles still kept them in order to reach their Jewish brethren, not to be saved by them.
+Those who traveled to the new congregations, claiming that Gentiles had to partake in these rituals in order to belong, were considered to be in the wrong.
+Peter addressed this in the Council, arguing that God had sent him to the house of a convert and that they had received the Holy Spirit even though they were not circumcised.
+They therefore concluded that if God had not withheld His Spirit from the uncircumcised, there was no need to require it of Gentiles from different backgrounds.

 “And when a stranger shall sojourn with thee, and will keep the Passover to the LORD, let all his males be circumcised, and then let him come near and keep it; and he shall be as one that is born in the land: for no uncircumcised person shall eat thereof” (Exo.12,48).

-“As touching the Gentiles which belief, we have written and concluded that they observe no such thing, save only that they keep themselves from things offered to idols, and from blood, and from strangled, and from fornication” (Acts.21,25)
+belief , we have written and concluded that they observe no such thing, save only that they keep themselves from things offered to idols, and from blood, and from strangled, and from fornication” (Acts.21,25)

 “But when Peter was come to Antioch, I withstood him to the face, because he was to be blamed.
 For before that certain came from James, he did eat with the Gentiles: but when they were come, he withdrew and separated himself, fearing them which were of the circumcision.
 And the other Jews dissembled likewise with him; insomuch that Barnabas also was carried away with their dissimulation” (Gal 2:11-13).